textpattern/textpattern-zero-theme/README.md

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/textpattern)](https://github.com/sponsors/textpattern)

-This project is the source for the empty theme that ships as standard with [Textpattern CMS](https://textpattern.com/).
+This repository is for the empty theme that ships with [Textpattern CMS](https://textpattern.com/).
 It is intended as a starting point for theme authors.

 ## Features

-The "Zero" theme provides a minimal theme scaffold to build on.
+The "Zero" theme provides a minimal theme scaffold on which to build.

 ## Installation